 - The account has a ton of information about the restaurant in the pinned stories section.

-- Many of the posts include a phone number people can use to order takeaway pizza.
+- Many of the posts include a phone number followers can use to order takeaway pizza.

 Borough Market is a food and drinks market in London.
-While not technically a restaurant, its Instagram account has a ton of great food-related content.
+While not technically a restaurant, its Instagram account has a ton of great food-related content to entice potential customers.

 - The descriptions on the Borough Market account are often long and contain useful information for followers to interact with.
 For example, the post in the image above includes a recipe.